-Moreover, an applicant should anticipate that an application that OJP determines is nonresponsive to the scope of the solicitation, or that OJP determines does not include the application elements that BJA has designated to be critical, will neither proceed to peer review, nor receive further consideration.
-For this solicitation, BJA has designated the following application elements as critical: Program Narrative, Budget Detail Worksheet, Budget Narrative, and resumes/ curriculum vitae of research partner and key personnel.
-Applicants may combine the Budget Narrative and the Budget Detail Worksheet in one document.
+Moreover, an applicant should anticipate that an application that OJP determines to be nonresponsive to the scope of the solicitation, or that OJP determines does not include the application elements that BJA has designated to be critical, will neither proceed to peer review nor receive further consideration.
+For this solicitation, BJA has designated the following application elements as critical: Program Narrative, Budget Detail Worksheet, and Budget Narrative.
+An applicant may combine the Budget Narrative and the Budget Detail Worksheet in one document.
 However, if an applicant submits only one budget document, it must contain both narrative and detail information.
-Please review the "Note on File Names and File Types" under How To Apply to be sure applications are submitted in permitted formats.
+Please review the "Note on File Names and File Types" under How to Apply (below) to be sure applications are submitted in permitted formats.

-OJP strongly recommends that applicants use appropriately descriptive file names (e.g., "Program Narrative," "Budget Detail Worksheet and Budget Narrative," "Timelines," "Memoranda of Understanding," "Resumes") for all attachments.
-Also, OJP recommends that applicants include resumes in a single file.
+OJP strongly recommends that applicants use appropriately descriptive file names (e.g., "Program Narrative," "Budget Detail Worksheet and Budget Narrative," "Timelines," "Memoranda of Understanding," "Résumés") for all attachments.
+Also, OJP recommends that applicants include résumés in a single file.

-1. Information to Complete the Application for Federal Assistance (SF-424)

-The SF-424 is a required standard form used as a cover sheet for submission of preapplications, applications, and related information.
-Grants.gov and OJP's Grants Management System (GMS) take information from the applicant's profile to populate the fields on this form.
+1. Information to Complete the Application for Federal Assistance (SF-424) The SF-424 is a required standard form used as a cover sheet for submission of preapplications, applications, and related information.
+Grants.gov and the OJP Grants Management System (GMS) take information from the applicant's profile to populate the applications, applications, and related information.
+Grants.gov and the OJP Grants Management System (GMS) take information from the applicant's profile to populate the fields on this form.
 When selecting "type of applicant," if the applicant is a for-profit entity, select "For-Profit Organization" or "Small Business" (as applicable).

-To avoid processing delays, applicants must include an accurate legal name on their SF-424.
+To avoid processing delays, an applicant must include an accurate legal name on its SF-424.
 Current OJP award recipients, when completing the field for "Legal Name," should use the same legal name that appears on the prior year award document which is also the legal name stored in OJP's financial system.
 On the SF-424, enter the Legal Name in box 5 and Employer Identification Number (EIN) in box 6 exactly as it appears on the prior year award document.
-Applicants with current awards must ensure that their GMS profile is current.
+An applicant with current awards must ensure that their GMS profile is current.
 If it isn't, they should submit a Grant Adjustment Notice updating the information on their GMS profile prior to applying under this solicitation.